spinspire/training-content/content/data-types.md

 ### Non-Primitives
   - Array
-    - A collection data that is numerically indexed.
+    - A collection data that is numerically indexed
+    - They can contain items of any data type
     ```javascript
-    let fruit = ['apple', 'orange'];
+    let fruits = ['apple', 'orange'];
+    let mixedArr = ['red', 7, false];
     ```
+    - When addressing arrays you must do so using the numerical index
+    ```javascript
+    let fruits = ['apple', 'orange'];
+    // This will print 'apple'.
+    console.log(fruits[0]);
+    // This will print 'orange'.
+    console.log(fruits[1]);
+    ```
   - Object
-    - A collection of properties which are made up of keys and values.
+    - A collection of keys-value pairs referred to as properies
+    - The data is stored in an unordered fashion, unlike arrays
-    - The keys **must always** be a String.
+    - The keys **must always** be a String
-    - The values can be of any data type including other objects or functions.
+    - The values can be of any data type including other objects or functions
     ```javascript
     let animals = {
       'mammals': ['elephant', 'bear', 'whale'],